craigtaub/check-v8-optimised/README.md

 # V8 Optimiser

 Check if your module/function is optimized for the V8 engine.
+Download it and run it against (and from within) any module/function very quickly.

 If it isn't check the WHY section below on reading material to help find reasons why and optimize your code.